ransom1990/winapps/README.md

 # winapps
 NCPA windows build dependencies
 -------------------------------
-navigate the the windows folder and clone repo,
+navigate the the windows folder and clone repo
 -
-if you are me, cody or ethan you will know what to do. cheers
+if you are Cody, Ethan or I, you will know what to do - cheers